What is a Signature Block? How Electronic Signatures Work

 Have you ever had to get a document notarized or witnessed remotely?
 Thanks to electronic signature technology, online notarization and remote signing are now possible.

 With online notarization, you can get documents legally notarized over the internet using a webcam.
 You’ll connect with a notary public via a video call and share your screen to show the document you need notarized.
-The notary will verify your identity, notarize the document digitally, and the final notarized copy will be automatically available.
+The notary will verify your identity, and notarize the document digitally, and the final notarized copy will be automatically available.

 For remote signing, e-signature services allow multiple people to view, sign, and get legally binding signatures on the same document from different locations.
-You just upload the document, add signature and date fields where needed, then invite others via email to review and sign.
+You just upload the document, add signature and date fields where needed, and then invite others via email to review and sign.
 They can open the doc, verify the details, add an electronic signature and date, and click to finalize.
 The signed document is saved to the cloud where anyone with access can download copies.